PaddlePaddle/PaddleCloud/doc/edl/README.md

 }
 ```

-We define five phases to describe the traingingjob:
+We define the following `TrainingJob` phases:

 - TrainingJobPhaseNone: `""`
 - TrainingJobPhaseCreating: `creating`
 - TrainingJobPhaseRunning: `running`
+- TrainingJobPhaseScaling: `scaling`
 - TrainingJobPhaseSucceeded: `succeeded`
 - TrainingJobPhaseFailed: `failed`

-When a job was submitted to cluster.
-Controller will start a Updater to manager the lifecycle.
-Here is the state
-machine of a TrainingJob:
+The state change follows the below graph:

 ![](pictures/state_machine.jpg)

-As shown above, when the job is submitted, controller will start a Updater and the state of the job is none.
-While
+When the job is submitted, controller will start a Updater and the state of the
-the job config is valid and through parser, the state will convert to `creating`.
-While all the resources are set up,
+job is set to `none`.
+When the job config is valid and through parser, the state will
+be set to `creating`.
+When all the resources are submited successfully,
 the state will convert to `running`.
-While all trainer are succeeded or any trainer succeeded (fault tolerant mode),
+When all trainer are finished
-  the state will convert to `succeeded`.
-Otherwise, the state will convert to `failed`.
+the state be set to `succeeded`.
+Otherwise, the state will be set to `failed`.

-#### Autoscaler
+### Autoscaler

 Currently, we will run a single training job controller instance and
 assume that there is no training job controller running concurrently